top of page

 Yeti (Preferred Link)

-I know this isn't technically a "bottle", but it felt appropriate to add this one in here.
+I know this isn't technically a "bottle," but it felt appropriate to include it here.

-Every so often, I will feel like drinking out of something that feels more like a cup, but because I'm...well...me, I feel more safe when there is a lid.
-The lid of this Yeti Tumbler is my favorite part of this cup.
-While it is not completely spill proof, it does help to not spill everything if you tip this over.
-Rather than the slider to open/close the opening being physically attached to the cup, it is connected via a magnet, making the cleaning process a breeze.
+Every so often, I want to drink out of something that feels more like a cup, but because I'm, well, me, I feel safer when there's a lid.
+The lid is actually my favorite part of this tumbler.
+While it's not completely spill-proof, it's enough to keep things from going everywhere if you knock it over.
+Instead of a built-in slider, the opening is sealed with a magnet, making the cleaning process a breeze.

-I will also use this tumbler for my coffee.
-Since it is double-walled, there is no worry about the cup being too hot to hold.
-If anything, I actually find that I don't like using this tumbler during the winter months because the outside actually gets too cold to hold onto when outside.
+I also use this for coffee.
+Since it is double-walled, there is no concern about the cup being too hot to hold.
+During the winter months, I actually do not like using it because the outside can get too cold to hold when I am outdoors.

-There is a small piece of plastic on the lid to allow the lid to stay onto the cup.
-Because of this, I try to avoid using dairy with this tumbler, ie. dairy coffee creamer or cow-milk lattes.
-Unless you deep clean it after use with dairy, I have found that the causes the plastic piece to start to smell a bit over time.
+One heads-up: there is a small piece of plastic on the lid that helps it stay secured to the cup.
+Because of that, I try to avoid dairy (like creamer or milk-based lattes).
+Unless you deep clean it after every use, I have found that the piece can start to smell a bit over time.

 Hydro Flask Tumbler 40oz

 I really wanted a Stanley, but refused to jump on that bandwagon.
 So instead, I gave this one a shot.
-It had all of the features of the Stanley that I was looking for, but with the brand that I felt a bit more aligned with.
-I also really liked the silicone vs the plastic straw.
+It had all of the features of the Stanley, but with a brand that I felt a bit more aligned with.
+I also liked the silicone straw.
+It felt like a nice upgrade from the typical plastic ones.

-After trying this out for 2 months, I ended up returning it (thanks to REI's extremely generous return policy).
-The main issue was that neither my partner nor I could get this thing to stand up for the life of us.
-The moment that I set it down, one of us was accidentally knocking it over.
-While the lid never came off fully, it was not spill-proof, and enough water would come out that we couldn't just leave it to dry on its own.
+After trying this out for two months, I ended up returning it (thanks to REI's generous return policy).
+The main issue was stability.
+I could not get this thing to stand upright for the life of me.
+While the lid stayed mostly in place, it was not spill-proof.
+Each time it tipped, enough water leaked out that it ended up being more hassle than it was worth.

 Connect With Me